Applications for Masters courses are submitted online and you will be able to track your application at each stage of the process.

 - scanned copies of any UK visas/permits/CASs you currently hold or have previously held, if you are applying as an international student.

-Depending on the course you apply for, you may be asked to provide additional documentation, such as:
+Depending on the course you apply for, you may be asked to provide additional documents, such as:

 - a personal statement